doitintl/example-node-nginx-app-gke-tf/README.md

 ```

 ## Authenticating Terraform (TF) with short-lived tokens
-Assuming the logged-in user in the terminal has IAM role permissions to execute the TF commands against the project, we first add a shell environment variable to authenticate TF.
+Assuming the logged-in user in the terminal has IAM role permissions to execute the TF commands against the project, we first add a shell environment variable.
 We use [short-lived credentials](https://cloud.google.com/iam/docs/create-short-lived-credentials-direct) instead of long-lived service account keys that could be compromised, so they will need to be refreshed after 1 hour if you need to run TF commands throughout the day.

 ```bash
 # (optional) set tf env for Apple silicon env